-- 17.1 Data subjects have the right to receive a copy of the personal data that we hold about them.
-Upon receipt of a valid request and verification of the relevant identification documents, we will provide a statement confirming what personal data we hold, process, the reasons for the processing it and how long we will store it for. - 17.2 All requests should be submitted to the IGO and to Dataprotection@cornwallhousing.org.uk please follow the CHL Subject Access Request Guidance (copy of guidance to be inserted here).
+- 18.1.
+Data subjects have the right to receive a copy of the personal data that CHL hold about them.
+Upon receipt of a valid request and verification of the relevant identification documents, CHL will provide a statement confirming what personal data is held, process, the reasons for the processing it and how long CHL will store it for. - 18.2.
+All requests should be submitted to the IGO and to Dataprotection@cornwallhousing.org.uk please follow the CHL Subject Access Request Guidance.
 We will respond promptly and in any one event within one month of receiving the request.
-Before responding we will check the identity of the person making the request. - 17.3 In some cases, for example where we process large amounts of an individual's data, we may respond in a period longer than one month.
-We will write to the individual within one month of receiving the original request to advise them if this is the case.
+Before responding we will check the identity of the person making the request.

+18.3.
+In some cases, for example where CHL process large amounts of an individual's data, CHL may respond in a period longer than one month.
+CHL will write to the individual within one month of receiving the original request to advise them if this is the case.

-18. FREEDOM OF INFORMATION ACT 2000 and ENVIRONMENTAL INFORMATION REGULATIONS 2004
+19. FREEDOM OF INFORMATION ACT 2000 AND ENVIRONMENTAL INFORMATION REGULATIONS 2004

-18.1 The Freedom of Information Act 2000 (FOIA) and Environmental Information Regulations 2004 (EIR) allows members of the public to request information from public authorities.
-As we are wholly owned by Cornwall Council, we may be required to provide certain information.
-If you receive a request under either the FOIA or EIR then you must refer it to the IGO and to https://www.housingfoi@cornwallhousing.org.uk and follow the CHL Freedom of Information Request Guidance (a link to the guidance will be inserted here)
+19.1.
+The Freedom of Information Act 2000 (FOIA) and Environmental Information Regulations 2004 (EIR) allows members of the public to request information from public authorities.
+As CHL is wholly owned by Cornwall Council, we may be required to provide certain information.
+If you receive a request under either the FOIA or EIR then staff must refer it to the IGO and to housingfoi@cornwallhousing.org.uk and follow the CHL Freedom of Information Request Guidance (a link to the guidance will be inserted here).

-19. STAFF TRAINING AND GUIDANCE
+20. STAFF TRAINING AND GUIDANCE

-- 19.1 Everyone who works for or on behalf of Cornwall Housing Ltd has a responsibility for ensuring that data is collected, stored, and processed appropriately in line with the UK GDPR and this policy. - 19.2 You must undergo all mandatory data privacy related training that you are directed to complete regarding compliance with data privacy laws.
-All staff are required to complete a mandatory e-learning module on the UK GDPR.

-19.3 Failure to comply with this policy and the UK GDPR can amount to a disciplinary offence and will be addressed under our Disciplinary Policy.
+- 20.1.
+All staff who works for or on behalf of Cornwall Housing Ltd has a responsibility for ensuring that data is collected, stored, and processed appropriately in line with the UK GDPR and this policy. - 20.2.
+All staff must undergo all mandatory data privacy related training that you are directed to complete regarding compliance with data privacy laws.
+All staff are required to complete a mandatory e-learning module on the UK GDPR. - 20.3.
+Failure to comply with this policy and the UK GDPR can amount to a disciplinary offence and will be addressed under CHL Disciplinary Policy.

-20. PRIVACY BY DESIGN AND DATA PROTECTION IMPACT ASSESSMENT (DPIA)
+21. PRIVACY BY DESIGN AND DATA PROTECTION IMPACT ASSESSMENT (DPIA)

-- 20.1 We are required to implement privacy by design measures when processing personal data by implementing appropriate technical and organisational measures (like pseudonymisation) in an effective manner.
-This means we are required to consider our data processing activities at the outset of any programme, system, or process. - 20.2 The purpose of a DPIA is to systematically analyse, identify and minimise any data protection risks in a project or plan.
-We must conduct DPIAs in respect of any high-risk processing.
-This could be, for example, where you are required to process special category personal data on a large scale. - 20.3 We must also conduct a DPIA when implementing major new business systems or business change programs involving the processing of personal data such any high risk-processing (such as processing special category data on a large scale), the use of new or changing technology or where automated processing (including profiling) is used. - A DPIA should include: - 20.4.1 a description of the data processing and the purposes of the processing. - 20.4.2 an assessment of the risk to individuals; and - 20.4.3 the measures that are in place to, or are proposed to be put in place, to mitigate against any data breaches. - 20.5 If you are unsure whether a DPIA is required or require further guidance on how to conduct a DPIA then please contact the IGO.
+- 21.1.
+CHL are required to implement privacy by design measures when processing personal data by implementing appropriate technical and organisational measures (like pseudonymisation) in an effective manner.
+This means CHL are required to consider the data processing activities at the outset of any programme, system, or process. - 21.2.
+The purpose of a DPIA is to systematically analyse, identify and minimise any data protection risks in a project or plan.
+CHL must conduct DPIAs in respect of any highrisk processing.
+This could be, for example, where staff are required to process special category personal data on a large scale.

+- 21.3.
+CHL must also conduct a DPIA when implementing major new business systems or business change programs involving the processing of personal data such any high risk-processing (such as processing special category data on a large scale), the use of new or changing technology or where automated processing (including profiling) is used. - 21.4.
+A DPIA should include: - a description of the data processing and the purposes of the processing. - an assessment of the risk to individuals; and - the measures that are in place to, or are proposed to be put in place, to mitigate against any data breaches. - 21.5.
+If staff are unsure whether a DPIA is required or require further guidance on how to conduct a DPIA then please contact the IGO.